axel-denis/Workshop-Blender-Modelisation/README.md

 </p>

 There is plenty of modifiers in Blender, you can check the doc [here](https://docs.blender.org/manual/en/latest/modeling/modifiers/index.html).
-Today, we are going to use the [Mirro modifier](https://docs.blender.org/manual/en/latest/modeling/modifiers/generate/mirror.html).
+Today, we are going to use the [Mirror modifier](https://docs.blender.org/manual/en/latest/modeling/modifiers/generate/mirror.html).
 Because, as I said before, our cube is symetrical.
-So it corners are too.
+So its corners are too.
 Select the corner, then, on the right of your screen, locate the modifiers tab. ![](./assets/modifiers_tab.png)
 <p align="center">
     <img src="./assets/modifiers_tab2.png" height="500">